folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 1. Set the "Criteria" option to "All of".
 2. Click on the "+" button on the top right corner to add a criteria.
 3. Set the criteria to "Age".
+4. Set the "Comparison operator" to "Greater than but not equal to"
-4. Set the "Older than(days)" option to "30".
+5. Set the "Number of days old" option to "30".

 ### Aggregate by patron